154 YEARS OF RICH HISTORY

-On Thursday 26th December 1867, 150 years ago, Residents of Guiseley came out in their hundreds to witness the formal opening of Guiseley Town Hall, known to many now as our home, Guiseley Theatre.
+On Thursday 26th December 1867 -154 years ago- residents of Guiseley came out in their hundreds to witness the formal opening of Guiseley Town Hall, known to many now as our home, Guiseley Theatre.

 The Town Hall was paid for by Sir Matthew William Thompson, a wealthy Guiseley

-resident and benefactor, MP and Director of the Midland Railway Company, who
+resident, benefactor, MP and Director of the Midland Railway Company.
+He

-achieved many great things such as becoming mayor of Bradford, being an leading
+achieved many great things such as becoming Mayor of Bradford, and being a

-advocate in the construction of the infamous Forth Bridge.
-Thompson gave the
+leading advocate in the construction of the infamous Forth Bridge.
+Thompson gave

-grand sum of £2548 toward the £2921 total needed.
-The remainder was paid for by
+the grand sum of £2548 toward the £2921 total needed.
+The remainder was paid for

-Subscriptions, as little as one shilling, from Guiseley residents.
+by Subscriptions, as little as one shilling, from Guiseley residents.
 Sir Matthew

-Thompson gave the deeds for the building to the town council stating that it was
+William Thompson gave the deeds for the building to the town council stating that

-Since then, the theatre has seen many different forms, from town hall, to cinema, and hospital to fire station, before being taken over by Guiseley Amateur Operatic Society in 1985, where the building was renamed 'Guiseley Theatre'.
+Since then, the Theatre has seen many different faces; from Town Hall, to Cinema, and Hospital to Fire Station, before being taken over by Guiseley Amateur Operatic Society in 1985, and renamed 'Guiseley Theatre'.

-2019 saw the launch of a new Community Interest Company, Guiseley Theatre CIC, who have taken over the running of the building and have plans to bring the building in to the 21st century.
-Looking forward, the theatre is now on the brink of a new chapter in its life as redevelopment plans are being put together to make Guiseley Theatre a usable and accessible building to continue is use for another 150 years.
+2019 saw the launch of a new Community Interest Company - Guiseley Theatre Community Interest Company - who have taken over the running of the building and have ambitious plans to bring the Theatre into the 21st century.
+Looking forward, Guiseley Theatre is now on the brink of a new chapter in its life as redevelopment plans are being put together to make Guiseley Theatre a usable and accessible building to continue to serve its community for another 150 years.

-We are proud to run Guiseley Theatre on an entirely Voluntary basis with no paid staff with the exception of a part time cleaner.
-This means the team that keeps the bilding alive are passionate about the place and come from all sorts of backgrounds.
+We are proud to run Guiseley Theatre on a primarily Voluntary basis.
+This means the team that keeps the building alive are passionate about the place, its heritage and its community.

 There is also a wider circle of regular volunteers who man the bar, steward events and help with maintenance of the building.

-GAOS have been a massive part of Guiseley Theatres history after first forming and performing in 1923.
+Guiseley Theatrical Productions or GTP (formerly Guiseley Amateur Operatic Society) have been a massive part of Guiseley Theatre's history after first forming and performing in 1923.

-The current managing board format was originally born out of the GAOS organisation and are still very much a part of the life of the theatre.
-GAOS use the theatre to rehearse and perform 2 shows annually.
+The current managing committee of the Theatre was originally born out of the GAOS organisation, and they remain very much a part of the life of the Theatre.
+GTP use the theatre to rehearse and perform 2 shows annually.